Connections: Bringing SQL Server data into Excel

 Now that you've got your link set up to SQL server, you can build graphs, charts and pivot tables against it.
 Consider adding those items on separate worksheets, though, because the size of the dataset will vary, and might overlap your graphics at some point.

 My favorite technique is to hide the sheet with the data, and only show the sheets with my graphs, charts, pivot tables and reports.
 Because I have set the connection to automatically refresh whenever I open the file, I don't ever have to see the data sheet.
 Once I refresh my charts and pivots, they'll be updated to reflect the current SQL data.

 Bringing It All Together

 At this point, I've demonstrated techniques for bringing both Access and SQL data into Excel.
-In my next Excel blog, I'll show you how you can them bring together data from both of those sources into a single report, chart or pivot.
+In my next Excel blog, I'll show you how you can bring together data from both of those sources into a single report, chart or pivot.
 To be notified when that post goes live, subscribe using the form below.

 Want a professionally developed Excel dashboard to present to your team?
 Set up a free one-on-one zoom with me to go over your project.
 I'll scope out your project and offer advice, and then present you with a customized proposal for the project.
 Just like Home Depot...
 You can do it, I can help!

 Kimberlee Martin is the owner of North Port Solutions and has 30 years of IT experience.
 She's worked with several programming languages and database tools over the years, with her favorites being Microsoft Excel VBA, SQL Server, and Visual C#.
 Her passion is helping small businesses gain insights into their business with effective reporting and data management.